Mixed Magics: Contents

-The Castle resident Cat Chant and the younger visitor Tonino Montana —the protagonists of Charmed Life and Magicians of Caprona— visit the retired Chrestomanci Gabriel de Witt (Lives of Christopher Chant, Conrad's Fate).
+The Castle resident Cat Chant and the younger visitor Tonino Montana — the protagonists of Charmed Life and Magicians of Caprona — visit the retired Chrestomanci Gabriel de Witt (Lives of Christopher Chant, Conrad's Fate).
 In old age De Witt has recently lost several remaining lives, perhaps under magical assault.
 The decrepit enchanter confirms the unusual nature of Tonino's magic before his penultimate life visibly departs, leaving him entirely mortal.
 Before resting he warns Cat (and the Chrestomanci indirectly) that he is sure of the attack and the assailant's identity: Neville Spiderman, the "most ingenious" of the evil enchanters and the last of the great ones, from the time of the first Chrestomanci about two hundred years ago.

 Returning to the railway station by horse-drawn hackney, the boys are kidnapped; the trip is a long one, their intellect dulls, they are delivered to a small old man who describes them as "two apprentices from the poorhouse".
 His house is laden with magic and includes an evident magician's workshop they must clean.
 In their muddle, the boys cannot clearly identify themselves, fortunately, or recognize Master Spiderman's name.

 As the hours pass, they discover that the old man has intercepted the souls of seven former Chrestomancis upon their decease and eagerly awaits that of Gabriel de Witt.
 Furthermore, he plans to take the soul of Eric Chant, the nine-lived boy enchanter.
-Incorporating nine of them will make him the most powerful of all, he says; somehow it will "give me the world".
-But he doesn't know which of the two boys is Eric Chant.
+Incorporating nine of them will make him the most powerful of all, but he doesn't know which of the two boys is Eric Chant.

-The boys alone witness the magical capture of de Witt's soul, which marks his final death in our time.
-But Eric's handling the lot breaks or modifies the spell, evidently, and a kind of revitalization occurs.
+The boys alone witness the magical capture of de Witt's soul, which marks his final death in our time, but Eric's handling the lot breaks or modifies the spell, evidently, and a kind of revitalization occurs.
 Furthermore, at least De Witt retains great power and some capability and initiates a rush toward the present.